LaboratoireMecaniqueLille/crappy/docs/source/architecture.rst

 The main cleanup routine sets the stop event and gives the Blocks a limited time to exit.
 The current timeout is three seconds.
 It terminates processes that remain alive, then shuts down the optional image manager and logging thread.
-Finally, :meth:`~crappy.blocks.Block.reset` clears the registries, graph, shared-object references, and lifecycle flags.
+Finally, :meth:`~crappy.blocks.meta_block.block.Block.reset` clears the registries, graph, shared-object references, and lifecycle flags.

 Unless ``no_raise`` was selected, the main process raises after cleanup when a runtime exception, keyboard interruption, or incomplete shutdown was recorded.